Quality Assurance

 Table of Contents

 This set of documents contain the standards for quality assurance at Think Company.
 There are six primary areas of focus to ensure quality on projects: Standards Compliance, Accessibility, Browser Compatibility, Performance, Security, and Codebase Integrity.
-It is every developer’s responsibilty to execute each step outlined below.
+It is every developer’s responsibility to execute each step outlined below.
 In certain cases, a step will require collaboration between the developer and the dev lead on the project.

 Standards Compliance